GagandeepKaur97/C0768688_W2020_MAD3125_FP/README.md

 on which all the fields must be filled with proper details.
 ### after adding the customer,it will displayed under the current customers.
 ### another ietm on the customer screen is logout button by which customer can logout and comes directly on the login screen.

+### now , when we move to customer details ,there is one menu on which there is one item of add bill.